-De cember 31, 2011 December 31, 2010
+Dec cember 31, 2012 December 31, 2011

-Current assets \$ 2,011 \$ 2,149
+Current assets \$ 1,282 \$ 2,011

-Noncurrent liabilities (11,126) (6,116)
+Noncurrent liabilities (12,440) (11,126)

-\$ (9,115) \$ (3,967)
+\$ (11,158) \$ (9,115)

-Total income tax payments, net of refunds, during fiscal years 2011, 2010 and 2009 were \$19,891, \$20,944 and \$7,888, respectively.
+Total income tax payments, net of refunds, during fiscal years 2012, 2011 and 2010 were \$32,214, \$19,891 and \$20,944, respectively.

-At December 31, 2011 and 2010, the Company had state net operating loss carryforwards of \$8,163 and \$10,084, respectively that will expire between 2013 and 2027.
+At December 31, 2012 and 2011, the Company had state net operating loss carryforwards of \$7,376 and \$8,163, respectively, that will expire between 2013 and 2028.
 The use of these state net operating losses is limited to the future taxable income of separate legal entities.
-Based on expectations of future taxable income, management believes that it is more likely than not that the results of operations will not generate sufficient taxable income to realize the net operating loss benefits for \$7,332 in state loss carryforwards.
-As a result, a valuation allowance of \$309 has been provided for \$7,332 of these state loss carryforwards.
-The valuation allowance on these certain state loss carryforwards increased \$30 during 2011, but was unchanged during 2010.
+Based on expectations of future taxable income, management believes that it is more likely than not that the results of operations for these separate legal entities will not generate sufficient taxable income to realize these net operating loss benefits for state loss carryforwards.
+As a result, a valuation allowance has been provided for these state loss carryforwards.
+The valuation allowance on these state loss carryforwards increased \$10 and \$30 during 2012 and 2011.

-The Company also established a valuation allowance on the state portion of FASI's net deferred tax assets.
-This valuation allowance was established based on expectations of future taxable income as management believes that it is more likely than not that the results of FASI operations will not generate sufficient taxable income to realize the state benefit of the net deferred tax assets.
-During 2011, in conjunction with a decline in FASI's net deferred tax assets the related valuation allowance was reduced by \$17 to \$39.
+The Company had also previously established a valuation allowance on the state portion of FASI's net deferred tax assets.
+This valuation allowance was established based on expectations of future taxable income as management believed that it was more likely than not that the results of FASI operations will not generate sufficient taxable income to realize the state benefit of the net deferred tax assets.
+During 2012, in conjunction with FASI having a net deferred tax liability the previous valuation allowance of \$39 was removed.
+During 2012 and 2011, in conjunction with a decline in FASI's net deferred tax assets the related valuation allowance was reduced from \$39 to \$17, respectively.